Understanding Pinched Nerves

 Gentle, Non-Surgical Spinal Decompression Treatment and Pinched Nerves.

 If you are experiencing reoccurring lower back pain caused by a pinched nerve, consider seeking treatment from one of our medical professionals.
 By providing light, non-surgical spinal decompression therapy, our team of spinal disc practitioners can help relieve the pressure caused by your slipped disc and provide immediate relief to your back pain.

 We can help if you or somebody you know is suffering from pain as the result of a pinched nerve or another type of lower back pain.
-Contact us today for your free consult.
+Contact us today for your consult.

 Call North Eastern Pennsylvania Disc Center at 570-341-7062 to Schedule a Consultation!